 The Australian Theatre Forum 2013 is an industry event for professional theatre practitioners, producers and commentators that welcomes participation from all parts of the industry—independents and project based collectives, small to medium and major companies, producing venues and festivals.
-It is an event that will generate discussion around contemporary practice, policy, sustainability and audiences.
+It was an event that generated discussion around contemporary practice, policy, sustainability and audiences.

-In this environment, the exchange between artists, presenters, producers, managers and policy-makers is vital.
-To ensure we have a diversity of voices from different practices, across the sector and around Australia, we have limited places available in each of four sections: Independents, Major Companies/Festivals, Medium Companies and Small to Medium Companies.
+In this environment, the exchange between artists, presenters, producers, managers and policy-makers was vital.
+To ensure we had a diversity of voices from different practices, across the sector and around Australia, we limited places available in each of four sections: Independents, Major Companies/Festivals, Medium Companies and Small to Medium Companies.